iDigitalFlame/XMT/README.md

 ## TODO

-These are soem things I need to work on.
+These are some things I need to work on.

-- (Idea?)
-Should we update "c2/schedule.go" to indicate when a Task is read and accepted by a client?
-(DONE!)
 - RPC Server
 - Windows Auto-Builder scripts for DLL types
+- Shellcode for Linux?